The following information addresses the most important aspects of voter registration and elections in the Borough of Ringwood:

 General Elections are held on the Tuesday immediately following the first Monday in November.
 Polls are open from 6 am – 8 pm.

-October 17 - Last Day to Register to Vote in General Election.
-Superintendent of Elections/Commission of Registration's office open until 9:00 pm
+October 15 - Last Day to Register to Vote in the General Election

-October 31 - Last Day to Apply for Mail-In Ballot by Mail for General Election
+October 29 - Last Day to Apply for Mail-in Ballots by Mail for General Election

-November 7 - General Election Day - polls open 6 am - 8 pm SAMPLE BALLOT
+November 5 - GENERAL ELECTION DAY polls open 6 am - 8 pm

 If you have recently moved to Ringwood or moved to a different part of town; if you are newly married or if you are currently not registered to vote in Ringwood; please stop by the Borough Clerk's office during normal business hours to update your information or register to vote.